On the generality of symmetry breaking and dissipative freezing in quantum trajectories: Results and Discussion

-These traceless modes are clearly manifest as non-zero off-diagonal elements in the ensemble-averaged matrix $p(\alpha, t)p(\alpha', t)$ plotted in Fig. \ref{Fig:F4}e.
-As we know that there are no similar subspaces (i.e. pairs of subspaces where Eq. (\ref{Eq:SimilarSubspaces}) holds) in our setup we can be confident this matrix provides a clear picture of where the traceless non-decaying modes of the system reside.
-Even a single trajectory initialised across all subspaces, however, allows us to infer this information, because if there are traceless modes and the freezing time diverges then any given trajectory should have a negligible probability of freezing on any finite time-scale.
+These traceless modes are clearly manifest as non-zero off-diagonal elements in the ensemble-averaged matrix $\overline{\tilde{p}(\alpha_{1}, t)\tilde{p}(\alpha_{2}, t)}$ plotted in Fig. \ref{Fig:F4}e.
+Following Eq. (\ref{Eq:DecayRate}), for sufficiently long times we can be confident this matrix provides a clear picture of where the traceless non-decaying modes of the system reside (i.e. where the inter-sector spectral gap is $0$).
+Even a single trajectory initialised across all subspaces, however, allows us to infer this information.
+If there are traceless modes and the freezing time diverges, then any given trajectory should have a negligible probability of freezing on any finite time-scale.

 Figure \ref{Fig:F4}d explicitly demonstrates this information being inferred at the single-trajectory level: all pairs of subspaces which share a traceless mode have weights of the same order of magnitude for all time, in direct agreement with the ensemble averaged picture provided by Fig. \ref{Fig:F4}e.
 This single-trajectory picture thus immediately points to a steady state which is not block-diagonal for initial states containing coherences which overlap with these modes.
 The freezing time thus diverges but, as opposed to the previous setups, this happens for all finite $\gamma \omega$ and does not require it to to tend to $0$ or $\infty$.
 Importantly, our results in this paper show we do not need to wait until $t \rightarrow \infty$ to infer this lack of freezing at the single trajectory level.
 Figure \ref{Fig:F4} pictures a clear manifestation of these traceless modes after a finite period of time, with the probabilities in the associated subspaces saturating to a constant, non-zero non-unity value.
-If the trajectory is left to evolve over a time-scale sufficiently longer than that associated with any decay modes of the Liouvillian, then any signatures of freezing (e.g. divergent weights in different subspaces) should be apparent.
-If they are not then it is reasonable to assume freezing will not occur and traceless non-decaying modes are present.
-Given the identification of a strong symmetry and the corresponding symmetry subspaces, the ability to utilise a single trajectory to detect the existence of these traceless modes is much more computationally efficient method than having to resort to ensemble averaging or memory-intensive calculations in the superoperator picture.
+Given the identification of a strong symmetry and the corresponding symmetry subspaces, the ability to utilise a single trajectory to detect the existence of these traceless modes is a much more computationally efficient method than having to resort to ensemble averaging or memory-intensive calculations in the superoperator picture.

 We note that these traceless modes and the resultant absence of freezing between certain subspaces was not observed in Ref. \cite{FreezingExample3} as the initial states used did not span the necessary subspaces to have an overlap with these modes.